-Alberta Clipper to bring snow to over a dozen states from Dakotas to Northeast later this week
+Alberta Clipper to bring snow to over 12 states from Dakotas to Northeast

 A fast-moving area of low pressure originating from Alberta, Canada, will track across the northern tier beginning Wednesday.
 This system will bring widespread snow and rain into the Northeast and Great Lakes, including some areas already buried in feet of snow from the post-Thanksgiving lake-effect snowstorm.

-ERIE, Pa. – A winter weather event known as an Alberta Clipper will descend from Canada later this week and roll across the northern tier, potentially bringing snow to at least 12 states from the Dakotas to New England
+ERIE, Pa. – A winter weather event known as an Alberta Clipper will descend from Canada later this week and roll across the northern tier of the U.S., potentially bringing snow to more than a dozen states from the Dakotas to New England.

 According to the FOX Forecast Center, the Alberta Clipper will bring a wide swath of snow, with several inches possible in areas already inundated with lake-effect snow, such as Buffalo and Syracuse in New York and Cleveland in Ohio.